 The FCO advise against all but essential travel to:

 - Bekaa Valley west of the Baalbek El Hermel high way

 There was an attack on the Israeli military in the Shebaa Farms on 28 January 2015.
 There have been reports of cross border shelling near the towns of Majidiyeh, Kfarshouba, Abbasiye and Wazzani.
 A UN peacekeeper has been killed and further casualties have been reported.
 There is potential for further clashes.
 Monitor the media for updates.
 The FCO advise against all travel to the Shebaa Farms area.

 There are ongoing clashes between Lebanese security forces and militants in Tripoli and in areas north of Tripoli, including in Minyeh and Banine.
 Reports of civilians, soldiers and militants killed and injured.

 The security situation in parts of Lebanon can deteriorate quickly.
 There is potential for further violence, which could restrict departure options.
 The ability of the British government to provide assistance with departures may be limited.
 Keep up to date with developments, be vigilant, follow local advice and avoid any protests or demonstrations.
 Roads can become blocked due to protests.
 See Political situation

 There is a high threat from terrorism.
-There is a high risk of attacks by Islamist extremist groups, which could be indiscriminate and affect places visited by foreigners like hotels, restaurants, tourist sites western-style shopping centres and supermarket chains.
-You should exercise extreme vigilance.
-Bystanders have been killed in a number of terrorist attacks in recent years.
-Attacks have involved car explosions and grenades.
-Further attacks are likely.
-See Terrorism.
+There is a high risk of attacks by Islamist extremist groups, which could be indiscriminate and affect Lebanese security authorities, checkpoints and places visited by foreigners like hotels, restaurants, tourist sites western-style shopping centres and supermarket chains.

 Take out comprehensive travel and medical insurance before you travel.